Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 Corniglia Village

-The last stop of the first day is here and it's Corniglia—a small and charming village perched on a rocky promontory overlooking the sea.
-Corniglia is the only village of the five that is not directly connected to the sea, and it's a bit more off the beaten path, sitting on the top of a hill.
-That's pretty convenient as you'll burn all the pasta calories you gained earlier.
+By the end of the day, I was up for the last stop of the first day is here and it was Corniglia—a small and charming village perched on a rocky promontory overlooking the sea.
+Corniglia is the only of the five villages that is not directly connected to the sea, and it's a bit more off the beaten path, sitting on the top of a steep hill.
+That was pretty convenient as I burnt all the pasta calories you gained earlier.

-There you'll find one of the must-see places in Cinque Terre, the Church of San Pietro.
+There I found one of the must-see places in Cinque Terre Itinerary, the Church of San Pietro.
 It's a Romanesque church that dates back to the 14th century and offers great views of the sea and the coastline.

 From here, you can also take a stroll along the scenic terrace that offers panoramic views of the surrounding hills and the sea.
 And then back to walking through the narrow streets, blending in with the locals as the evening crawled upon us and enjoying a nice glass of wine in some cozy bar.